Ibere22/Fastest-Delivery-Path/README.md

 ## API Usage Examples

-**Note:** I tested the API using Postman. cURL examples are provided below for reference.
+**Note:** I tested the API using Postman.
+Below are working examples for different shells.

 ### Create/Update Roads